Book by the end of October & save

 Starting at the foot of the Acropolis, the old area of Plaka is a maze of narrow, cobble-stoned, medieval streets that twist through ancient sites, tourist-packed squares and lovely Byzantine courtyards.

 The sculptures and artefacts in the Olympia Archaeological museum help recreate the tumbled columns of the Temple of Zeus within the Altis (the Sanctuary of Zeus), a fascinating place to explore.
 Don’t miss the famous Hermes and the infant Dionysos statue here either.
-Pupils can also visit the Olympic Games Museum and Stadium site, venue of the first recorded Olympic Games in 776BC which is always of great interest.
+Students can also visit the Olympic Games Museum and Stadium site, venue of the first recorded Olympic Games in 776BC which is always of great interest.

 A great deserted, fortified Byzantine city overlooking the valley of the Eurotas.
 Here groups like to climb to the walls of the Frankish Castle, built in 1245.

 Once the dominant military power in Greece.
-Pupils enjoy exploring the city and visiting the Tomb of Leonidas.
+Students enjoy exploring the city and visiting the Tomb of Leonidas.
 The broad fertile valley of the Eurotas makes it easier to understand the success of the Spartans.

 A chance to see the best example of a Greek theatre (not transformed by the Romans), and test its perfect acoustics.
 The Sanctuary of Asklepios, a famous healing centre of the ancient world, is also worth exploring.